cxxr/LiveStats/README.md

 ## Example usage

-When constructing a LiveStats object, pass in an array of the percentiles you wish you track.
-LiveStats stores 15 double values per percentile supplied.
+When constructing a LiveStats object, pass in an array of the quantiles you wish you track.
+LiveStats stores 15 double values per quantile supplied.

     from livestats import LiveStats
     from math import sqrt